Let’s talk about air filters that last and can withstand even the harshest conditions. We will be reviewing the ShopFox

 MPR.
 This is the Microparticle Performance Rating, developed by 3M.
 It rates the filters on the ability to capture airborne particles smaller than 1 micron.
 The best filters have an MPR between 1,500 and 1,900.

 FPR.
-Home Depot uses its own rating system, on a scale of 1 to 10, called the Filter Performance Rating.
+Home Depot uses its rating system, on a scale of 1 to 10, called the Filter Performance Rating.
 The higher the number, the better it filters.

 We would recommend the ShopFox W1830 for small shops.
 The truth is that air purifiers aren’t a panacea for improving indoor air quality, but the right one may still help you breathe a little better.
 Your indoor air is often more polluted than the air outside.

 Since we spend most of our time indoors, our exposure to poor indoor air quality puts us at risk for several ailments.
-Using an air purifier will help create cleaner, healthier air in your home or office so that you can enjoy better indoor air quality.
+Using an air purifier will help create cleaner, healthier air in your home or office to enjoy better indoor air quality.
 By now I’m sure you know which one to buy.